KeerthiNingegowda/ollama_cheatseet/README.md

 Note:- This is a soloware cheat sheet for me to use when using ollama.
 So the content is optimized for my understanding

 Operating system:- Ubuntu 24.04.3 LTS <br>
-Default ollama service URL - https://localhost:11434
+Default ollama service URL - https://localhost:11434 <br>
 Ollama python github - https://github.com/ollama/ollama-python/tree/main

 **CLI handy commands**